jrandj/aws-security-specialty/README.md

     * GuardDuty is a threat detection service which uses ML to continuously monitor for malicious behaviour, particularly around EC2 instances.
 This includes unusual API calls or calls from a known malicious IP, attempts to disable CloudTrail logging, port scanning etc.

-    * Alerts appear in the GuardDuty console and CloudWatch Events.
-Automated responses can be setup using CloudWatch Events and Lambda.
+    * Alerts appear in the GuardDuty console and EventBridge.
+Automated responses can be setup using EventBridge and Lambda.

     * GuardDuty requires 7-14 days to set a baseline for what is normal behaviour on your account.